 - Family history of preeclampsia.
 Preeclampsia may have a genetic component.

 - New father.
-Each pregnancy with a new partner increases the risk of preeclampsia.
+Each pregnancy from a new partner increases the risk of preeclampsia.

 - Multiple gestation.
-Women carrying twins or more are more susceptible to preeclampsia.
+Women carrying twins, triplets, or more, are more susceptible to preeclampsia.

 - Period of time between pregnancies.
 If your last pregnancy was either less than two years ago, or more than 10 years ago, your current pregnancy carries a higher risk of preeclampsia.